Get exclusive member benefits & effect social change. Join Today

-This type comes from the Hepatitis C virus (HCV).
-This type of hepatitis is transmitted through direct contact with infected bodily fluids (typically through injection drug use and sexual contact).
-HCV is among the most common blood borne viral infections in the United States.
-According to the CDC, 3.2 million Americans and 170 million people worldwide are living with a chronic form of this infection (CDC).
+Hepatitis C comes from the hepatitis C virus (HCV).
+Hepatitis C is transmitted through direct contact with infected body fluids, typically through injection drug use and sexual contact.
+HCV is among the most common bloodborne viral infections in the United States.
+Approximately 2.7 to 3.9 million Americans are currently living with a chronic form of this infection.

 Signs and symptoms of acute hepatitis appear quickly.
 They include: